CoolCoderCarl/datapath/README.md

 # datapath
-Simple ETL getting info from https://newsapi.org/ and send to telegram channel
+Send info getting from API to telegram.
+Third part of a system which search, save and share info.

 ## Prehistory
-This simple service help to search information automatically via News API
+It is good idea to share info.

 > Datapath it is like telepath or astropath
 > (c) Author